Ensembl/gene_symbol_transformer/README.md

 ```

-## production Docker container
+## production Docker / Singularity image

-The recommended way to use a gene symbol classifier in production is packaged as a Docker container.
+The recommended way to use a gene symbol classifier in production is packaged as a Docker image and converted to a Singularity image after that.

 build a Docker image
 ```